What does DDP mean in shipping terms?

 Seller’s Responsibilities Under DDP

-Under ddp duty delivery paid , the seller has several key responsibilities.
-First, they must arrange and pay for all shipping costs, including transportation and insurance.
-The seller is also responsible for export clearance in the seller’s country and import clearance in the buyer’s country, handling customs duties and taxes.
+Under ddp duty delivery paid , the main responsibilities of a seller are that he is responsible for arranging and paying all costs associated with shipping goods – transportation and insurance.
+The seller must provide export clearance in the country of the seller and import clearance in the buyer’s country at his expense and also pay customs duties and taxes.

 Buyer’s Role in a DDP Transaction